Calvineries/Lego-Games-Character-List/README.md

 # Lego-Games-Character-List
 This page aims to collect the list of characters in lego games.
 So we can know which characters are unused and present in the game files.
-The lists can be used to complete The Cutting Room Floor pages or for those who want to modify the game to play these characters.
+The lists can be used to complete "The Cutting Room Floor" pages or for those who want to modify the game to play these characters.

 |Game|Release Date|Character List
 |-|-|-|